mlhartme/stool/README.md

 to see them all.

-You can get help with

-    sc help

-to see a list of available commands.
-You can append a command to get more help on that, e.g.

-    sc help create

-prints help about `create`.

 ### Rationale

-Technically, Stool is a Helm wrapper, a stage is a Helm releases, and stage classes provide powerful features to provide Helm values.
-Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify `helm`, it puts an emphasize on powerful value definitions because in our use cases we have many workloads using the same Helm chart with different values.
+Stool is tenically a Helm wrapper, a stage is a Helm releases, and stage classes provide Helm values.
+Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify Helm.
+Stool puts an emphasize on powerful value definitions because in our use cases we have many workloads using the same Helm chart with different values.